 Significant borrower with highest credit rating

-Good demand for Kommuninvest bonds
+New issue procedure and good demand for Kommuninvest bonds

 Focus on increased benchmark funding

 Over the year, funding of SEK 131.4 (135.4) billion was raised in bonds with maturities of more than one year.
 In addition, funding with potential premature redemption within one year was agreed, corresponding to SEK 9.5 (11.3) billion.
 Funding through short-term commercial papers, with maturities of less than one year, amounted to SEK 65.0 (35.5) billion.
 Previously issued funding of SEK 8.7 (19.7) billion was repurchased and SEK 129.4 (124.1) billions matured.
 Funding is secured to replace loans that mature or are cancelled, to finance new loans in the lending operations and to adjust the size of the liquidity reserve according to the current market view and liquidity contingencies.

 During the year, five major funding programmes denominated in USD were implemented.

 A total of SEK 68.7 (76.8) billion was issued in the Swedish Benchmark Programme with

 SEK 259.3 (231.0) billion outstanding at the end of the year.
 In 2020, one bond with a new maturity was issued, with the Swedish Benchmark Programme comprising a total of eight outstanding bonds.